dustinpfister/blog_posts/_posts/js-getting-started-file-protocol.md

 ## 3 - Conclusion

 So getting started with javaScript by way of creating assets that one can just open up in a web browser is a great starting point for starting to learn javaScript.
 Also in many cases it is a way to just keep moving forward with learning as long as one does not run into any problems doing so.
 However that is just it when it comes to getting started wit javaScript this way, sooner or later you will run into one or more problems when it comes to running javaScript code in a web browser this way.
-For example in my post on async await I got into writing a few examples that have toi do with using web workers, and when it comes to those they will not work with the file protocol.
-So in order to get it to work I just have to set up a simple static web server and sever what I am working on by way of the http protocol and view it in the browser that way.
+For example in my [post on async await I got into writing a few examples that have to do with using web workers](/2019/06/25/js-async-await/), and when it comes to those they will not work with the file protocol.
+So in order to get it to work I just have to [set up a simple static web server](/2017/12/04/nodejs-simple-static-server-file/) and sever what I am working on by way of the http protocol and view it in the browser that way.